kit-ipe/SoCks/tool/README.md

 #### External Source Files

 SoCks requires external files in order to build this block.
 The following template packages are available:
 - **universal**: Contains universal template files to build a Debian root file system.
 The optional file `mod_base_install.sh` allows to modify the base root file system after all packages have been added, but before any other modifications have been made to it.
+The optional file `conclude_install.sh` allows to finalize the creation of the root file system.
 The optional folder `predefined_fs_layers` allows to add static layers that are added to the base root file system.
 Every layer requires a shell script that is used to add the layer.

 ## Background